THIS IS IT

 Carley Fortune

-#1 New York Times bestselling author of Meet Me at the Lake and
+#1 New York Times bestselling author of One Golden Summer and

 This Summer Will Be Different